Ullhasykumar/Gold-Price-Prediction-using-Linear-Regression/README.md

-# 📈 Gold Price Prediction using Linear Regression (From Scratch)
+# Gold Price Prediction using Linear Regression (From Scratch)

-A machine learning project that predicts the **closing price of Gold (GLD ETF)** using a custom Linear Regression model built entirely from scratch with NumPy — no `sklearn.LinearRegression` used.
+A machine learning project that predicts the **closing price of Gold (GLD ETF)** using a custom Linear Regression model built entirely from scratch with NumPy — no sklearn.LinearRegression used.

 ---

-## 🚀 Demo / Output
+## Demo / Output

 | Metric | Value |
 |--------|-------|